vrivellino/chef-java_se/README.md

 How is this different from [Java](https://github.com/agileorbit-cookbooks/java) cookbook?

-- Only supports Java SE
+- Only supports Oracle's Java SE JDK
-- Allows for downloads of Java directly from Oracle on all supported platforms
+- Allows for downloads directly from Oracle on all supported platforms
-- Can specify one URL to download Java from
+- Can specify one URL directory to download from
 - Easily lock version to Java release '~> 8.0' or critical patch update '~> 8.51.0'
 - Lightweight, no cookbook dependencies